recognize, protect and appreciate OUR STATE'S native animals and plantlife at

-The exhibit with include up close and personal experiences with Utah-native species of animals such as cougars, badgers, bobcats and bighorn sheep, giving guests the opportunity to learn about sighting and caring for native wildlife found in our state.
+The exhibit will include up-close and personal experiences with Utah-native species of animals such as cougars, badgers, bobcats and bighorn sheep, giving guests the opportunity to learn about sighting and caring for native wildlife found in our state.

 The Norma W. Matheson Education Animal Center will be the central focal point of the new expansion, set to house more than 100 ambassador animals part of our traveling school outreach programs.